United States v. Scheinberg: Economic impact

-Prior to the indictments, the United States accounted for 25 to 40% the poker business for these companies.
-For PokerStars the International business share was 70 to 75% and for Full Tilt it was 50 to 60%, according to one source.
+Prior to the indictments, the United States accounted for 25 to 40% of the poker business for these companies.
+For PokerStars, the International business share was 70 to 75% and for Full Tilt it was 50 to 60%, according to one source.
 Darren Rovell cites a source that says the three companies had a 95% market share in online poker in the United States.

 The companies combined for an estimated US$200 million in advertising and marketing in the United States and their withdrawal from the U.S. market left network shows such as Poker After Dark and The Big Game without advertising sponsors.
 On cable television, ESPN's contract with PokerStars was for $22 million.
 ESPN withdrew its Pokerstars advertising.
-On Sunday April 17, ESPN2 cancelled its scheduled broadcast of 2011 North American Poker Tour presented by PokerStars.net.
+On April 17, ESPN2 cancelled its scheduled broadcast of the 2011 North American Poker Tour presented by PokerStars.net.
 On Game Show Network, prepaid episodes of High Stakes Poker continued to air for several months after the event, but the show was in danger of not returning.

 The companies accounted for a large proportion of World Series of Poker qualifiers via online satellites.
 As a result, the 2011 World Series of Poker main event had the highest percentage of foreign players (and lowest percentage of American players) in history with 2,265 foreign players.

 Wynn Resorts allied with PokerStars on March 25 to seek the legalization of Internet gambling in the U.S., but terminated the accord on April 15.

 U.S. citizens who play online poker for a living effectively lost their livelihoods due to the DOJ action.
 Pokernews pointed out a thread on the Two Plus Two forums where the PPA asked players to share their stories.
 Among the poker networks seen as potential destinations for U.S. Poker players looking for a new online home are Carbon Poker and DoylesRoom.